miketromba/mike.gg/content/posts/uber-no-englais.md

 Lots of fun conversations and stories have funneled through the gap between the two front seats—ranging from political, to life lessons, to the hilariously vulgar, to shocking events they've experienced.

-**However,**
+**However.**

-On this rare, fateful occasion I was in a not-super-in-the-mood-to-have-a-conversation vibe.
+On this rare, fateful occasion I was in a "not-super-in-the-mood-to-have-a-conversation" vibe.

 To my dismay, the driver was very friendly.